10 min read

 Ilum - From Data Lake to Data Swamp

-• Data Inaccuracy: Poor data quality hampers decision-making processes.
+• Data Inaccuracy: Bad data quality means bad decisions.
+Pretty straightforward.

 Ilum - The Significance of Data Lakehouse

-The emergence of the data lakehouse addresses several challenges faced by organizations in data management.
-It allows businesses to store vast amounts of data in its raw form, providing flexibility for data scientists and analysts.
-This architecture supports the latest trends in data science and machine learning, enabling advanced analytics without the constraints of data warehousing.
+The data lakehouse came along to tackle these challenges in data management.
+It lets companies store tons of raw data, giving data scientists and analysts the freedom they need.
+Plus, it keeps up with the latest trends in data science and machine learning, meaning advanced analytics are way easier, without the old limitations of data warehouses.

-• Open Table Formats: The use of the storage formats like Delta, Iceberg and Hudi.
+• Open Table Formats: It works with formats like Delta, Iceberg, and Hudi.

 Data Governance in Data Lakehouses